OT-CONTAINER-KIT/logging-operator/README.md

   - Master Node
   - Data Node
   - Ingestion Node
-  - Client/Coordinator Node
+  - Client or Coordinator Node
-- Elasticsearch setup with/without TLS
+- Elasticsearch setup with or without TLS on Transport and HTTP Layer
-- Customizable elasticsearch configuration and Heap size
+- Customizable elasticsearch configuration and configurable heap size
-- Fluentd as a log-shipper which already has JSON logs support
+- Fluentd as a lightweight log-shipper and JSON field seperation support
 - Kibana integration with elasticsearch for logs visualization
-- Seamless upgrade for Elasticsearch, Fluentd, and Kibana
+- Seamless upgrade for Elasticsearch, Fluentd, and Kibana stack
 - Inculcated best practices for Kubernetes setup like `SecurityContext` and `Privilege Control`
-- Loosely coupled setup, i.e. Elasticsearch, Fluentd, and Kibana can be setup individually as well.
+- Loosely coupled setup, i.e. Elasticsearch, Fluentd, and Kibana setup can be done individually as well
+- Index Lifecycle support to manage rollover and cleanup of indexes
+- Index template support for configuring index settings like:- policy, replicas, shards etc.

 ### Architecture